-The outbreak of coronavirus catalyzed another epidemic - an outbreak of xenophobia and racism towards Chinese and people from other Asian countries.
-Writes about this with the BBC.
+The outbreak of the coronavirus has catalyzed another epidemic - an outbreak of xenophobia and racism towards Chinese and people from other Asian countries.
+Writes about it with the BBC.

 Harrassment, discrimination, and victimization (blaming the victim) against the Chinese and people in other Asian countries are visible to the naked eye.
-In social networks, popular treatment tips are spread, myths about the emergence of a new virus, and with them racism: from assumptionsthat the virus "leaked" from a secret laboratory, to the accusations that the "uncivilized" Chinese with their eating habitshygiene and everyday life.
+In social networks, popular treatment tips are spread, myths about the emergence of a new virus, and with them racism: from assumptionsthat the virus “leaked” from a secret laboratory, to accusations that “uncivilized” Chinese were to blame for everything. their eating habitshygiene and everyday life.

 Racism in social networks

-“Horror, no words, - says in the caption for a video on the animal rights advocate’s Instagram post on which an Asian-looking girl eats millipedes. - I understand everything, a different culture.
+“Horror, no words, - says in the caption to a video on an animal rights public on Instagram in which an Asian-looking girl eats centipedes. - I understand everything, a different culture.
 In Asia, they eat everything that moves, and then they wonder where the new forms of viruses come from! ”

-The video has tens of thousands of views, under the post there are hundreds of comments like “this is not culture”, “these are not people, but primates”, “this is as vile as the Chinese themselves”, “wild monkeys, let the earth be cleansed”.
+The video has tens of thousands of views, under the post - hundreds of comments like “this is not a culture”, “these are not people, but primates”, “this is as disgusting as the Chinese themselves”, “wild monkeys, let the earth be cleansed”.

-Some in the comments object: “Everyone should know that these are artificial viruses that they spread only to Asians” (the author's spelling and punctuation are preserved).
+Some people in the comments object: “Everyone should know that these artificially derived viruses are spreading only to Asians” (spelling and punctuation of the author is preserved).

-Another video, circulating on the Internet, shows a girl who eats soup with a bat.
-The comments below this video also condemn the Chinese for their "bad eating habits", blaming them for the spread of the coronavirus.
+Another videocirculating on the internet shows a girl eating soup with a bat.
+Comments under this video also condemn the Chinese for "bad habits" in eating, blaming them for the spread of the coronavirus.

 Meanwhile, scientists and doctors are still not known for certainhow exactly the causative agent of Covid-2019 appeared.
-One of the most likely theories claims that the zoonotic virus was somehow transmitted to humans. from bats - their specific immune system allows them to be carriers of many viral infections.
+One of the most likely theories claims that the zoonotic virus was somehow transmitted to humans. from bats - their specific immune system allows them to carry many viral infections.

-However, this theory assumes the presence of another link between a person and a bat.
-Such a link could be located in the fish market in Wuhan - the epicenter of the outbreak - where illegal trade in rare and exotic species of animals was carried out.
-Some experts count them.that such close proximity of so many species that otherwise could not be found could contribute to the spread of new diseases.
+However, this theory suggests the existence of another link between the man and the bat.
+Such a link could be located in the fish market in Wuhan - the epicenter of the outbreak - where the illegal trade in rare and exotic species of animals was conducted.
+Some experts count them.that such close proximity to so many species that might not otherwise have met could have facilitated the spread of new diseases.
 There is an assumption that such a link - or one of the links - could be pangolin.

 And what in real life?

-From social networks and the media, racism flows into real life, where it does much more harm.
-Many Chinese people living abroad - in Russia, Ukraine, Britain, France, the United States, Canada, and many other countries - say that their attitude towards the outbreak has changed.
-“Some people treat us like we are a virus,” says Shao, a resident of Kiev.
+From social networks and the media, racism spills over into real life, where it does much more harm.
+Many overseas Chinese - in Russia, Ukraine, Britain, France, the United States, Canada and many other countries - say attitudes towards them have changed amid the outbreak.
+“Some treat us as if we are a virus,” says Shao, a resident of Kiev.

-Kazan hostel hung a sign banning entry to the Chinese, who had recently flown in from China, later stating that "it was not racism."
+Kazan hostel hung a sign banning entry to Chinese recently flown from China, later stating that "it was not racism."

 Two Chinese tourists in Tallinn ended up in the hospital after the employee of the hotel where they were staying called an ambulance, finding it suspicious that guests rarely leave their room.
 Suspicions were unfounded: Chinese tourists were completely healthy.